-A lot of humidity can be a bad thing, especially for hairdos, make-up, and even trying to breathe.
-But not enough humidity in your home might actually harm some aspects of your home’s interior.
-Check out these few products you may have around your home that a lack of humidity can ruin over time.
+Excessive humidity can be a negative thing, especially for hairdos, make-up, and even breathing.
+But not enough humidity in your home might actually harm some features of your home’s interior.
+Take a look at a few products you may have in your home that a lack of humidity can ruin over time.

 Wooden Floors and Furniture

-Absolutely – books necessitate moisture to keep the pages from ending up dry and brittle.
+Absolutely – books necessitate moisture to prevent the pages from ending up dry and brittle.
 The absence of moisture can also cause the ink to flake and the covers to warp.
-On the contrary, extreme moisture could cause book pages to stick together permanently, discoloration, and possibly mold.
+On the contrary, extreme moisture could cause book pages to stick together permanently, discoloration, and potentially mold.

-The absence of humidity generates static electricity which can disturb the internal components of electronic equipment, such as your LED television, desktop computer, or even your beloved Nintendo.
+Low humidity generates static electricity which can disturb the internal components of electronic equipment, such as your LED television, PC, or even your beloved Nintendo.

-Whether you are a collector of paintings or stamps and pictures, make sure your home’s humidity is well-balanced year-round.
-Rising and falling of humidity may cause postage stamps to end up delicate and discolored and can even curl the corners on your photographs.
-Dry air can also make the paint used to make artwork brittle or cause it to fracture.
+Whether you are a collector of paintings or stamps and photographs, make sure your home’s humidity is well-balanced year-round.
+Rising and falling of humidity could cause postage stamps to end up delicate and discolored and can even coil the corners on your photographs.
+Low humidity can also make the paint used to make artwork brittle or cause it to fracture.

-Do you collect win?
-Or play the piano?
+Are you a wine collector?
+Or a piano player?
 Humidity a major concern for you, too.
-To little humidity can cause the cork in a nice bottle of wine to split or shrink, potentially ruining your vino.
+A lack of humidity can cause the cork in a fine bottle of wine to crack or shrink, potentially ruining your vino.
 Insufficient humidity may also cause pianos, guitars, and other fine instruments to be out-of-tune or end up with cracks in the wood.

 Curious if your home has the correct balance of humidity?
-Call Jack Nelson Service Experts Heating & Air Conditioning today for a no-charge in-home comfort analysis and be sure your air isn’t harming your valuable home.
+Call Jack Nelson Service Experts today for a no-charge in-home comfort analysis and be sure your air isn’t harming your valuable home.